Try a Free Live AI Golf Lesson TRY FREE

 Throw the Ball Drill

-This is due to the fact that the right shoulder is constantly moving out in front of the hands, making it impossible for them to release at maximum speed, as the right arm is put into a position where it can't extend with speed as it would in a throwing motion like a side arm or under arm baseball pitch.
+This happens because the trail shoulder is constantly racing out in front of the hands, making it physically impossible for them to release at maximum speed.
+The trail arm gets driven into a position where it cannot extend with the explosive snap required — the same snap you would use in a sidearm or underhand baseball pitch.

-To make this simpler, think of casting a fishing rod.
-When you want the bait on the end of the line to release out past the end of the rod, you bring the forward moving handle of the rod to a near complete stop depending on the angle and distance you wish to cast the bait.
-If you continue to move the handle toward the target, the end of the string containing the bait will not accelerate as quickly as if you "snap" the handle of the rod to a stop, letting the bait zoom past at maximum speed.
-The pivot point in this case is the handle and needs to remain relatively fixed in order for the end of the lever to reach maximum acceleration.
+To visualize why this matters, think of casting a fishing rod.
+When you want the bait at the end of the line to launch out past the rod tip, you bring the forward-moving handle nearly to a complete stop.
+If you continue pushing the handle toward the target instead of stopping it, the line and bait cannot accelerate with maximum velocity.
+The "snap" — the near-stop of the handle — is what creates the whipping acceleration at the tip.
+The pivot point must remain relatively fixed for the end of the lever to reach maximum acceleration.

-In the golf swing, this fixed point is the right shoulder, and it must come to a near stop through the impact area in order for the energy and speed created by the trunk to be fully transmitted to the arms, and eventually, the clubhead.
+In the golf swing, this fixed pivot point is the trail shoulder, and it must come to a near stop through the impact area in order for the energy and speed created by the trunk to be fully transmitted through the arms and into the club head.
+This is the single most important concept in generating genuine, effortless club head speed.

-If Tiger continued to push his right shoulder around his body, the release of the clubhead would be delayed as the pivot point would be moving in front of the release point.
-If you look "jammed up" at impact and never have full extension in the follow through, this drill will change that immediately.
+If the trail shoulder continues to push around the body, the release of the club head is delayed because the pivot point moves ahead of the release point.
+If you look jammed up at impact and never achieve full extension in your follow-through, this drill will fix that pattern immediately.
+What was once costing you 15 to 20 yards off the tee is correctable in a single session.

-The "Throw the Ball" drill both teaches this proper release while helping teach the shoulders to remain passive during the downswing so as not to overpower the arms.
-It also engrains the feeling of "pulling" the left hip over into Neutral Joint Alignment for safe and powerful rotation while properly bracing the left side so the arms and club can release through the impact area with maximum swing speed.
+The "Throw the Ball" drill accomplishes several things at once: it teaches the proper release mechanics, it trains the shoulders to remain passive during the downswing so they do not overpower the arms, and it ingrains the feeling of pulling the lead hip into Neutral Joint Alignment for safe and powerful rotation.
+It also teaches proper lead-side bracing so the arms and club can release freely through the impact area with maximum swing speed.
+Want to see how your own mechanics compare?
+Get a free AI swing analysis and find out exactly where your speed is leaking.

 "Unbelievable, I've been told that I should finish with the club behind my head..well ok, but I can't do that!...at least until NOW...this practice, throwing the ball, with the rotation of the wrist, closes the club and it lets the club finish behind my head, too bad they never told me how that happens in the first place."